railsware/mailtrap-python/README.md

 ## Compatibility with previous releases

-Versions of this package up to 1.0.1 were a different, unrelated project, that is now maintained as [Sendria](https://github.com/msztolcman/sendria).
+Versions of this package up to 1.0.1 were different, unrelated project, that is now maintained as [Sendria](https://github.com/msztolcman/sendria).
 To continue using it, see [instructions](#information-for-version-1-users).

 ## Installation